Manipulating Reality

 Key Definition:

-Our perceptions often take a small chunk of reality and mold it into something different.
+Our perceptions often take a small chunk of reality and mold it into something different (Murphy, 2024).
 We manipulate reality.
 Some do it to feel better about themselves; others do it to prove that their suffering is legitimate.
 Our thoughts have power to regulate, instigate or magnify the initial feeling.
 Our minds exploit feelings to supplement deficiencies in the ego, protect painful recognitions, and justifying badness; but thoughts can also augment the joys and pleasures, making a good experience great.

 Human emotions have drawn the attention of philosophers for centuries.
 Early thought believed emotion to be a wild horse to be tamed, some modern thinkers glorify emotion as hidden wisdom, providing infallible guidance.
 Both theories have threads of truth; but our inability to distinguish where emotions end, and cognitive thinking begins complicates any definitive assessment.